 Provides an introduction to the collection and reproduces nearly 200 Howes brothers photographs.

-Search the Library Catalog by Subject to find additional photographic materials.
+Search the Five College Catalog by Subject to find additional photographic materials.
 Use the area followed by ''Pictorial Works."
 Examples of subject searches follow.